Could do nothing at all about Alessandrini’s opening goal, but his positioning will be questioned as he allowed Feret’s free kick to beat him.

 Came through the PSG youth system and gave a decent performance at his former home.
 At times he struggled to contain Lavezzi, but he had the measure of the attacker in the main.

-Seemed to be in the right place at the right time to snub out countless PSG attacks, the Cameroon defender was the centerpiece of the Rennes rearguard throughout and their best player over the course of the game.
+Seemed to be in the right place at the right time to snub out countless PSG attacks, the Cameroon defender was the centrepiece of the Rennes rearguard throughout and their best player over the course of the game.

 K. Théophile Catherine